r3ksk/hxmrpava/Discover/01-Welcome/README.md

 6. Do you know SAP Launchpad is the BTP Service pre-requisite to activate SAP Process Automation?
 7. SAP Process Automation vs SAP Intelligent RPA in this mission

 Hope you have fun automating these scenarios using SAP Process Automation.
-Please share your feedback.
+We welcome any feedback you have, too.

 ### Abreviation used in this mission